faisalimroz/Mini-E-Commerce/README.md

 Vercel / Netlify: For hosting the live version of the application.

-Getting Started
+Getting Started:
 To get a local copy up and running, follow these simple steps.

-Prerequisites
+Prerequisites:
-Node.js (v18.x or later recommended)
+Node.js version 19 or higher is recommended

 npm or yarn

-Installation
+Installation:
 npm install
 npm install vite
 How to run